suphamster/lada/training_and_dataset_creation.md

 ## Mosaic restoration model
 Before we can train the model we'll need to create a dataset.
 AFAIK, there are no publicly available datasets for such purpose and I'll not provide one either.
-But you can create your own dataset for training mosaic removal models this way:
+But you can create your own dataset for training mosaic removal models with the following procedure:

+> [!TIP]
+> To gather source material for your dataset `yt-dlp` and `gallery-dl` are your friends

 ```shell
 python create_mosaic_removal_video_dataset.py --input <input dir> --output-root <output dir>